-The Company wrote \pounds 47.5m of new single premium annuity business in the year.
+The Company wrote £41.6m of new single premium annuity business in the year.
 The Solvency II line of business for single premium annuities is 'Other life insurance'.
 This business was all written in the UK.
-The Company retains 100% of the longevity risk associated with this business.
+At 31 October 2019, the Company retained 100% of the longevity risk associated with this business.

-The Company paid out \pounds 24.5m in annuity benefits during the year, which was broadly in line with best estimate assumptions.
-This increased from \pounds 23.6m in the previous year, reflecting the growth in the underlying portfolio of annuity business.
+The Company paid out \pounds 26.9m in annuity benefits during the year, which was broadly in line with best estimate assumptions.
+This increased from \pounds 24.5m in the previous year, reflecting the growth in the underlying portfolio of annuity business.

-The long term business provision relates entirely to annuity business.
-This increased by $\pounds 20.0m$ from $\pounds 416.9m$ to $\pounds 436.9m$.
-The increase is driven by the growth in the portfolio.
-The release in the provision in 2017 reflects lower annuity new business written in that year and the one off release of the provision from the adoption of the CMI 2016 mortality improvement model.
+The long-term business provision relates entirely to annuity business.
+This increased by $\pounds 61.8m$ from $\pounds 437.0m$ to $\pounds 498.8m$.
+This increase is partially driven by growth in the portfolio along with the increase in the value of liabilities for existing business due to the low interest rate environment.

-Administrative expenses increased from ± 5.4 m to ± 6.7 m.
+Administrative expenses increased from \pounds 6.7m to \pounds 7.5m.
 This was driven by an increase in project costs and Group overheads in the period.

-The total profit for the year after taxation amounted to £4.9m (2017: £11.9m).
+The total profit for the year after taxation amounted to £11.7m (2018: £4.9m).